mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/how_to_build_cloud_infrastructure.md

 For example, if you have a Python backend API built with Django and you have chosen to deploy it using Docker on a remote server, you will need to consider services such as:

 - For the remote server, you will need a virtual machine on the cloud.
-This can be achieved using platforms like AWS EC2, Google Compute Engine, or Azure Virtual Machine.
+This can be achieved using services like AWS EC2, Google Compute Engine, or Azure Virtual Machine.
 - For Docker, you will require a Docker registry where you can push and pull your Docker image.
 Services such as Docker Hub, AWS ECR, or Azure ACR can fulfill this need.
 - For Django, you will need database and storage services.
-Platforms like AWS RDS, Google SQL, or Azure Database can provide the necessary database services, while storage needs can be met using services like AWS S3, Google Storage, or Azure Blob Storage.
+Services like AWS RDS, Google SQL, or Azure Database can provide the necessary database services, while storage needs can be met using services like AWS S3, Google Storage, or Azure Blob Storage.

 So far, you have defined your deployment method and identified the cloud services you may require.
 The next step is to choose the cloud provider.